1998 Atlanta Falcons season: Notable games

-- October 4 vs. Carolina Panthers:
+October 4 vs. Carolina Panthers

 The Falcons' most decisive win of the season came in a 51–23 rout in the Georgia Dome.
 Jamal Anderson rushed for 117 yards and a touchdown while Chris Chandler threw for 189 yards and two touchdowns with two picks.
-From Tim Dwight’s 93-yard opening kickoff return touchdown, the Falcons never let Carolina have a sniff of contention, leading 38–3 by the third quarter before cruising home with the win.
+From Tim Dwight’s 93-yard opening kickoff return touchdown, the Falcons never let Carolina have a sniff of contention, leading 38–3 during the third quarter before cruising home with the win.